 4. Pick your Field of Communication.

 With an authentic, deeper purpose for people to connect with, it is crucial that the message is effectively received.
 When thinking about communication and leading, we should consider what field we meet people on.
-Should I meet you on the field of logic & data?
+Should I meet you on the field of logic and data?
 On beliefs and emotions?
 Or should I communicate my message through cases and metaphors?
-For example, when dealing with a group of experts around the environmental impacts of Product A, it might be more effective to communicate using logic and data; versus communicating with a group of volunteers & donors, who might respond best to examples or cases.
+For example, when dealing with a group of experts around the environmental impacts of Product A, it might be more effective to communicate using logic and data; versus communicating with a group of volunteers and donors, who might respond best to examples or cases.

 5. Don’t look to be a perfect leader, look to complement organisational purpose.

 The real challenge is not obtaining a perfect match between leader and organisational purpose, but in ensuring they complement each other.
 This can be seen as a balancing act – giving individual leaders an opportunity to contribute most effectively to organisational purpose, without compromising on their own individual values.
 The result is an organic relationship where individual and organisation compliment and contribute to each one’s end goal.

 Purposeful leadership may seem to some just an ideal, but to lead people down a purposeful path helps them find meaning in their work.
 They are more dedicated.
 They give their time freely.
 They progress rather than stagnate, and as a result, so does the business…and society along with it.